Kentucky Supreme Court denies request to block abortion ban

 In doing so, the Supreme Court ruled that the “circumstances” presented by the clinics and their attorneys in their motion “do not rise to the level of extraordinary cause.”

-The court agreed to take the case and set a schedule for the submission of briefs and for arguments before the justices.
+The Supreme Court agreed to take the case and set a schedule for the submission of briefs and for arguments before the justices.
 The high court set a hearing for Nov.
-15. That will be after the upcoming general election, when a proposed constitutional amendment about abortion is on the ballot.
-Voters will be asked whether the state's constitution should be amended to say there is no right to abortion.
+15. That will be after the upcoming general election.

 Kentucky's Republican-dominated legislature enacted a “trigger law” banning nearly all abortions if the U.S. Supreme Court overturned Roe v.
 Wade.
 The only exception under the measure is when the health of the mother is threatened.
 Lawmakers also passed a separate 6-week ban that the clinics also challenged.